ars-ka0s/dsame3_simple/README.md

 ** The only available language options so far are English (EN) and Spanish (SP).
 The program defaults to English.

-###Usage
+### Usage

-**dsame3** can decode EAS messages from the command line, directly from the output of an external command, or by capturing the ouput of a shell script/batch file or external program.
+**dsame3_simple** can decode EAS messages from the command line, directly from the output of an external command, or by capturing the ouput of a shell script/batch file or external program.
 Use `msg` for single command line decoding.
 Without this option, standard input is used.
 Press `CTRL-C` to exit the program.

+The dsame3_simple.dsame.same_decode_string function can be used to decode programmatically as a library.

-###Filtering Alerts
+### Filtering Alerts

-There are two comands used to filter alerts.
+There are two commands used to filter alerts.
 None, one or both can be specified.
 The `same` command is a list of SAME area codes ([United States](http://www.nws.noaa.gov/nwr/coverage/county_coverage.html)/[Canada](http://www.ec.gc.ca/meteo-weather/default.asp?lang=En&n=E5A4F19C-1)), and the `event` command is a list of event codes to monitor.

-####Event Codes
+#### Event Codes

 *This list includes current and proposed event codes.*